sabeydeedaya/docs/src/pages/emails/get-started.md

 ![image](/img/pages/email/users-with-app.png)

 To do this, it must be possible to map your web URL content (e.g. a page with brown loafers at `https://shop.com/shoes/brown-loafers`) into a working deep link that takes users to brown loafers in the app.
-The Deep Linked Email [setup flow](https://dashboard.branch.io/email){:target="\_blank"} will attempt to automatically detect this mapping for you.
+The Universal Email [setup flow](https://dashboard.branch.io/email){:target="\_blank"} will attempt to automatically detect this mapping for you.

 If you do not want to set this up yet, you can select **No, just open to app homepage for now**.